 For me, a turning point came that revitalized my relationship with my skin and my husband.
 For once in my life, I found skincare that worked for my temperamental skin:

 Averr Aglow’s Clear Skin Kit.

-I was drawn in by the Kit’s simple and straightforward approach.
+I was drawn in by Kit’s simple approach.
 It doesn’t waste time on surface-level blemishes.
 Instead, it’s crafted with natural minerals and botanicals that dive deep to nourish and heal your skin from within.
-Cautiously optimistic, I read all of the Kit’s instructions and committed myself to follow them to the letter.
+Cautiously optimistic, I read all of Kit’s instructions and committed myself to follow them to the letter.